How A $65 Billion Financial Group Implemented Risk Management Best Practices with Trintech

 Every organization’s Office of Finance is well-acquainted with the concept of risk.
-Every day, accountants work to minimize risk and instill financial confidence for their organizations with regulatory bodies, the internal C-Suite, investors and all the other stakeholders the organization has.
+Every day, accountants work to minimize risk and instill financial confidence in their organizations with regulatory bodies, the internal C-Suite, investors, and all the other stakeholders the organization has.

 But how many organizations are completely confident that their control and compliance framework is fully effective?
 Are any and all errors that might cause the organization to have to restate later being detected?

 A Forrester study found that 53% of organizations that used spreadsheets in their financial processes were deeply concerned about the financial risk that the tool presented.
 Yet only 19% were actively working to address this risk.